 INTRODUCTION

-Toxicity assays in laboratory animals, mostly mice and rats, is widely used in the characterization of the toxicological profile of venoms and toxins of various origins, and for the assessment of the neutralizing ability of antivenoms and other types of inhibitory substances.
+Toxicity assays in laboratory animals, mostly mice and rats, is widely used to characterizse the toxicological profile of venoms and toxins of various origins, and is a regulatory requirement to assess the venom-neutralizing efficacy of antivenoms and other inhibitory substances.
 When injected by various routes, many venoms and toxins induce pain in these animals, particularly venoms that inflict local tissue damage, such as those of most viperid and some elapid snake species (Gutiérrez et al., 2017).
-As an example, in the case of the venom of Bothrops asper, whose local pathological effects have been widely investigated (Gutiérrez et al., 2009), crude venom, as well as myotoxic phosholipases A2 (PLA2) and PLA2 homologues, and hemorrhagic metalloproteinases (SVMPs) induce both hyperalgesia and allodynia in rodents (Chacur et al., 2004a, 2004b, 2003, 2001; Fernandes et al., 2007; Teixeira et al., 2003).
+For example, whole venom and venom myotoxic phosholipases A2 (PLA2), PLA2 homologues and haemorrhagic metalloproteinases (SVMPs) of Bothrops asper cause prominent local pathological effects, including both hyperalgesia and allodynia in rodents (Chacur et al., 2004a, 2004b, 2003, 2001; Fernandes et al., 2007; Teixeira et al., 2003; (Gutiérrez et al., 2009)).

-There is widespread concern with the pain and consequent suffering experienced by laboratory animals in toxinological studies and in the evaluation of the neutralizing potency of antivenoms.
-In the case of snake venoms, the gold standard for assessing toxicity and antivenom efficacy is the mouse lethality assay, in which venoms, or venom-antivenom mixtures, are administered by either the intravenous (i.v.) or the intraperitoneal (i.p.) routes, and lethality is assessed after a predefined time interval (Gutiérrez et al., 2017; WHO, 2010).
-Regarding the preclinical evaluation of antivenom efficacy, in addition to the lethality assay, the WHO Guidelines for the Production, Control and Regulation of antivenoms also recommend the performance of tests to demonstrate the neutralization of other toxic activities, such as hemorrhagic, myotoxic, dermonecrotizing, and defibrinogenating effects (WHO, 2010), all of which cause pain.
+There is widespread concern with the pain and suffering experienced these necessary tests exert upon laboratory animals.
+In the case of snake venoms, the WHO standard (ref to latest guidelines) for assessing toxicity and antivenom efficacy is the mouse lethality assay, in which venoms (LD50), or venom-antivenom mixtures (ED50), are administered by intravenous (i.v.) or intraperitoneal (i.p.) routes, and lethality is assessed after a predefined time interval (Gutiérrez et al., 2017; WHO, 2010).
+Regarding the preclinical evaluation of antivenom efficacy, in addition to the ED50 assay, the WHO Guidelines for the Production, Control and Regulation of Antivenom Immunoglobulins also recommend tests to measure the neutralization of other toxic pathologies, such as hemorrhage, myotoxicity, dermonecrosis and defibrinogenation (WHO, 2010), all of which cause pain.

-Efforts are being carried out to develop alternative in vitro assays that could substitute the in vivo tests for assessing venom actions and their neutralization (Gutiérrez et al., 2017), within the general frame of the triple Rs in experimental biomedicine (Reduce, Replace and Refine) (Robinson, 2005; Russel and Burch, 1959).
-However, owing to the complexity of the pathophysiology of snakebite envenoming, some toxic effects, such as hemorrhagic, cardiovascular and renal alterations, are difficult to mimic using in vitro assays; moreover, the lethal effect and its neutralization will continue to be the gold standards for estimating the overall toxicity of venoms and the preclinical efficacy of antivenoms.
+The toxinological community has researched in vitro alternatives of in vivo testing of venom toxicity and antivenom efficacy (see Sells, 2003; Gutiérrez et al., 2017), within the domain of Reduce, Replace and Refine (3Rs) in experimental biomedicine (Robinson, 2005; Russel and Burch, 1959).
+However, the complex multi-organ and multi-physiological system pathology of snakebite envenoming is extraordinarily difficult to validly using in vitro assays.
+Moreover, the preclinical venom LD50 and antivenom ED50 assays remain a global regulatory requirement.
 Hence, the use of laboratory animals will continue in the field of Toxinology.

-The use of precautionary analgesia is an alternative to reduce the pain and distress of animals injected with venoms or toxins (Holmes et al., 2010; Madden et al., 2012), and some advances have been made in the field of snake venoms.
+The use of analgesia is an obvious means to reduce the pain and distress of animals injected with venoms or toxins (Holmes et al., 2010; Madden et al., 2012), and some advances have been made in the field of snake venoms.
 Harris et al., (2013) reported the use of buprenorphine, a µ-selective opioid, in their studies on myotoxic activity of snake venoms and toxins.
-More recently, Gutiérrez and Herrera (2014) described that morphine and tramadol, at doses previously shown to have analgesic effects in mice, did not affect the magnitude of various toxic effects (hemorrhagic, myotoxic, edema-forming and defibrinogenating) in mice when compared to animals not receiving these analgesics.
-Furthermore, Chacón et al. (2015) showed that the use of precautionary analgesia with tramadol did not affect the result of the antivenom neutralizing tests in mice receiving B. asper venom.
+More recently, Gutiérrez and Herrera (2014) described that morphine and tramadol, at doses previously shown to have analgesic effects in mice, did not affect the magnitude of various hemorrhagic, myotoxic, edema-forming and defibrinogenating effects upon mice when compared to animals not receiving these analgesics.
+Furthermore, Chacón et al. (2015) showed that the use of tramadol analgesia did not affect the result of antivenom ED50 assays in mice receiving B. asper venom.